torognes/swarm/README.md

 <a name="troubleshooting"/>
 ## Troubleshooting ##

-If **swarm** exits with an error message saying "Error: Illegal character in sequence", at least one of your amplicon sequence contains a character other than ACGT (or acgt).
+If **swarm** exits with an error message saying `Error: Illegal character in sequence`, at least one of your amplicon sequence contains a character other than ACGT (or acgt).
 This command will help you to find the concerned sequences and their line numbers:

 ```
 awk '!/^>/ && /[^ACGTacgt]/ {print NR, $0}' amplicons.fasta
 ```

-If **swarm** exists with an error message saying "This program requires a processor with SSE2", your computer is too old to run **swarm** (or based on a non x86-64 architecture). **swarm** only runs on CPUs with the SSE2 and POPCNT instructions.
+If **swarm** exists with an error message saying `This program requires a processor with SSE2`, your computer is too old to run **swarm** (or based on a non x86-64 architecture). **swarm** only runs on CPUs with the SSE2 and POPCNT instructions.
 The POPCNT instruction is the most recently introduced: November 2008 for Intel CPUs and October 2011 for AMD CPUs. **swarm** should be able to run on most Intel or AMD CPU released since.

 <a name="features"/>
 ## New features##